hzkyah/satellite_data_pipeline/README.md

 The data source for detecting roof-top solar panels will be Google earth engine while the data for cloud variaiton will be from Planet.com

 ## Engineering Challenge
+Efficient processing of video stream data to extract useful image features and piping this reliably to an object detcting ML model.

 ## Business Value

 ## MVP
+A system

 ## Stretch Goals
 General purpose realtime object detection and query system from a live view of satellite video stream.